 The Company evaluates its collaborative arrangements pursuant to ASC 808, Collaborative Arrangements ("ASC 808") and ASC 606, Revenue from Contracts with Customers ("ASC 606").
 The Company considers the nature and contractual terms of collaborative arrangements and assesses whether the arrangement involves a joint operating activity pursuant to which the Company is an active participant and is exposed to significant risks and rewards with respect to the arrangement.
-If the Company is an active participant and is exposed to significant risks and rewards with respect to the arrangement, the Company accounts for the arrangement as a collaboration under ASC 808.
-To date, the Company has entered into two separate collaboration agreements, both of which are with Janssen, which were determined to be within the scope of ASC 808.
+If the Company accounts for the arrangement as a collaboration under ASC 808.
+To date, the Company entered into two separate collaboration agreements, both of which were with Johnson & Johnson Innovative Medicine, which were determined to be within the scope of ASC 808.

 ASC 808 does not address recognition or measurement matters related to collaborative arrangements.
 Payments between participants pursuant to a collaborative arrangement that are within the scope of other authoritative accounting literature on income statement classification are accounted for using the relevant provisions of that literature.
 If the Company concludes that some or all aspects of the arrangement are within the scope of ASC 808 and do not represent a transaction with a customer, the Company recognizes its allocation of the shared costs incurred with respect to the jointly conducted activities pursuant to ASC 730, Research and Development.
-If the Company concludes that some or all aspects of the arrangement represent a transaction with a customer, the Company accounts for those aspects of the arrangement within the scope of ASC 606.
-If the payments are not within the scope of other authoritative accounting literature, the income statement classification for the payments is based on an analogy to authoritative accounting literature or if there is no appropriate analogy, a reasonable, rational and consistently applied accounting policy election.
+If the Company accounts for those aspects of the arrangement within the scope of ASC 606.
+If the payments are not within the scope of other authoritative accounting literature or if there is no appropriate analogy, a reasonable, rational and consistently applied accounting policy election.
 Payments received from a collaboration partner to which this policy applies may include upfront payments in respect of a license of intellectual property, development and commercialization-based milestones, and royalties.